 During the early days of networking, it was difficult to implement VLANs across networks.
 Each VLAN was manually configured on each network switch.
-Managing a large switched network used to be a complicated tasks, VLAN trunking methods was developed to help ease this problem.
+Managing a large switched network used to be a complicated task, VLAN trunking methods were developed to help ease this problem.

 VLAN Trunking Protocol (VTP) is a Cisco Proprietary which basic aim is to manage all configured VLANs across a switched network.
 VTP helps to propagate and maintain VLAN configurations consistency to other switches on the network.